dpsa4fl/dpsa4fl-infrastructure/deployment-setup/README.md

-# Deployment of DPSA infrastructure
+# Deployment of dpsa4fl infrastructure

 Here we describe the minimal setup required for running a distributed deployment with two aggregator servers.
 In a nutshell, each aggregator server is set up like a normal janus server,